dieterich-lab/knowledge-graph-extraction-from-llms/README.md

 Knowledge graphs can be a great tool to leverage information, more specifically healthcare data, that can lead to improved clinical decision-making, enhanced research capabilities, and optimized healthcare delivery, this can be achieved by integrating patient-specific data with medical knowledge.
 However, most knowledge graphs are manually created, might not fit all tasks and are mostly in English.
-Thus, most graphs can be rather costly to construct and they are not applicable to German data.
+These KGs can be rather costly to construct and they are not applicable to German data.
 Recently, language models like BERT have been shown to encode a large amount of knowledge implicitly in their parameters.
-Hao et al. 2022 harvested symbolic Knowledge Graphs from the LMs and proposed a framework for automatic KG construction.
-However, this approach has thus far only been tested on non-medical
-English data. <br>
+Hao et al. 2022 harvested symbolic Knowledge Graphs from the pretrained LMs and proposed a framework for automatic KG construction.
+However, this approach has thus far only been tested on non-medical English data. <br>
-Therefore, this master thesis aims to evaluate the potential of language models as a source for harvesting clinical knowledge in German.
+Therefore, this master thesis aims to evaluate the potential of pre-trained language models as a source for harvesting clinical knowledge in German.

 ### Researh Questions

 Q1.
 Can German clinical knowledge be extracted from pre-trained language models? <br>
 Q2.
-What is the level of accuracy achieved by the resulting Knowledge Graph, and which data and models exhibit the highest performance? <br>
+What is the optimal combination of models, data and prompts to give the best results? <br>
 Q3.
 What is the best evaluation strategy? <br>